apache/incubator-streampark-website/community/contribution_guide/become_committer.md

   of the authors
 - **Code** - discussion goes nowhere without code

-Apache StreamPark community strives to be meritocratic.
-Thus, once someone has contributed sufficiently to any area of CoPDoC they can be a candidate for committer-ship and at last voted in as a Apache StreamPark committer.
-Being an Apache StreamPark committer does not necessarily mean you must commit code with your commit privilege to the codebase; it means you are committed to the Apache StreamPark project and are productively contributing to our community's success.
+Apache StreamPark™ community strives to be meritocratic.
+Thus, once someone has contributed sufficiently to any area of CoPDoC they can be a candidate for committer-ship and at last voted in as a Apache StreamPark™ committer.
+Being an Apache StreamPark™ committer does not necessarily mean you must commit code with your commit privilege to the codebase; it means you are committed to the Apache StreamPark™ project and are productively contributing to our community's success.

 ## Committer requirements: